qrpaper/qrpaper/README.md

 4. twitter: <https://twitter.com/qrpaper_sats>

 ## Example
 This is an example qrpaper, which include the first fragment of the Bitcoin White Paper.
+The size of it is only about 1KB, it's very cheap to mint it on Bitcoin chain.

+The image contains four part mainly:
+1. the qrcode imformation in the whole image
+2. the bitcoin logo in the middle
+3. the qrpaper logo in the bottom right corner
+4. the serial number in the foot

 ![](docs/img/first_147.png)